RosettaCommons/documentation/rosetta_basics/scoring/mhc-energy-tools.md

 ####Amino acid diversity

-You may use one (AND ONLY ONE?) of the following ways of specifying what amino acids to try at each position.
+You may use one (and only one) of the following ways of specifying what amino acids to try at each position.

 - `--aa_csv CSV_FILE` specifies a CSV file where each line includes a position number followed by all allowed amino acids (one-letter code) at each position, each separated by commas.
 (Wild-type is automatically added in if missing.)
 See `tools/mhc_energy_tools/demo/in/2sak_A.region_muts.csv` for an example.
 - `--pssm PSSM_FILE` specifies a PSSM to use.
 Two PSSM formats are officially supported, though the script will try to parse unsupported formats as well.
 The two formats are the output from the web and command line versions of PSIBLAST.
 For more details on how to make a PSSM, see [[here|MHCEpitopeEnergy#how-to-generate-an-external-database_how-to-make-a-pssm]].
 For examples of supported PSSMs, see `tools/mhc_energy_tools/pssm_examples`.